 What is public engagement, why is it important, and how do you know if your public engagement activities are successful?
 Our two new masterclasses will help you build on your public engagement goals to deliver enjoyable and meaningful activities for you and your participants.

 - Exploring Public Engagement– This interactive session will provide an opportunity to reflect on your own public engagement experiences, find out why engagement is so important for major funders, explore approaches and discover opportunities for public engagement at Imperial and beyond.
 This free masterclass is aimed at staff members looking to broaden their skills and understanding in public engagement.
 It is not designed for experienced engagement practitioners.
 Space is strictly limited to 20 places.
-The next session takes place on Monday 27 November at 2.00pm.
+The next available session takes place on 7 March 2018.

 - Evaluating Engagement – This lively masterclass will highlight the value of evaluation, enabling you to assess your public engagement activities and revealing the areas that may need fine-tuning.
 You will develop aims and objectives, explore the principles of high-quality evaluation and choose your own methods.
 This free course is for staff with some experience of delivering public engagement but limited experience of evaluating public engagement, or for staff wanting to identify a new approach to evaluating engagement.
 Space is strictly limited to 20 places.
-The next session takes place on Monday 4 December at 10.00am.
+There is an upcoming session on 9 April 2018.

 This unique opportunity is delivered in partnership between Imperial's Science Communication Unit and the Societal Engagement Team.
 Participants will get the opportunity to explore the relationship between STEM research and our society, acquire practical engagement skills, and develop confidence, leadership skills and professional identity among a supportive cohort of colleagues.
 Please note that the deadline for this opportunity has now passed.
 Find out more about the Engagement Academy.